Reno to Lake Tahoe and so much more.

 Cruise around the city and you’ll find hundreds of pieces of public art from fantastical murals to retired Burning Man sculptures, and other creative pieces while strolling along the Reno Riverwalk, or at the plaza outside of the Nevada Museum of Art.

 The Reno Riverwalk, located along the picturesque Truckee River, is a charming confluence for diners, shoppers, joggers, swimmers and kayakers exploring in the Truckee River Whitewater Park, as well as full of party-goers of music-packed, street-closing events, like Artown, Sculpture Fest, and the Great Eldorado BBQ, Blues & Brews Fest.
-Surrounding blocks reveal parks, local theatres, the chic boutiques housed in The Basement of the newly reopened old U.S. Post Office building, the cafes and trendy taverns of California Street, a lively bar scene around Greater Nevada Field, the hands-on art and maker spaces down Dickerson Road, and cultural institutions like the National Automobile Museum and the Nevada Museum of Art.
+Surrounding blocks reveal parks, local theaters, the chic boutiques housed in The Basement of the newly reopened old U.S. Post Office building, the cafes and trendy taverns of California Street, a lively bar scene around Greater Nevada Field, the hands-on art and maker spaces down Dickerson Road, and cultural institutions like the National Automobile Museum and the Nevada Museum of Art.

 And then there’s MidTown.
 Here, in Reno’s hippest district, the pulse of this town’s revivalist spirit beats good and loud.
 Full of quirky stores, score-filled vintage shops, swanky bistros and cocktail havens, but also plenty of rockin’ music venues, beer halls, tattoo parlors, and ever-changing murals that adorn nearly every brick… this formerly—shall we say—”grittier,” mid-century district feels fresh and alive, yet also carefully intent on preserving just enough spunky edge to hold onto its street cred.